Thiago099/voxel-modeler/README.md

 # Here are some controls:

+# General

+- Ctrl + z to undo
+- Ctrl + y to redo
+- Ctrl + x to subdivide
 ## Camera:
 - Ctrl + Left click and drag to rotate
 - Ctrl + Right click and drag to pan